schischi/xcwd/README.md

 You can add a key binding like this one:

-    printf '%s\n' '#!/bin/bash' 'urxvt -cd "$(xcwd)"' > ~/bin/uxcwd
-    chmod a+x ~/bin/uxcwd

-    Then, in i3config:
-    bindsym $mod+Shift+Return exec ~/bin/uxcwd
+ bindsym $mod+Return exec bash -c 'exec urxvt -cd "$(xcwd)"'

-The wrapper script is used to handle paths with spaces present in them.
+We use bash -c to work with directories which contain spaces.